 This marker was placed here for your interest with cooperation of the landowner.

 PLEASE RESPECT PRIVATE PROPERTY!

 Credits.
 This page was last revised on June 13, 2018.
-This page originally submitted on June 10, 2018, by Martin Schrattenholzer of Renton, Washington.
-This page has been viewed 35 times since then.
+It was originally submitted on June 10, 2018, by Martin Schrattenholzer of Renton, Washington.
+This page has been viewed 76 times since then and 13 times this year.
 Photos: 1, 2, 3. submitted on June 10, 2018, by Martin Schrattenholzer of Renton, Washington. • Andrew Ruppenstein was the editor who published this page.